matijakolaric-com/django-music-publisher/docs/manual_app.rst

 Writers
 -------

 Composers and lyricists are usually called "writers", the term dating back to days when sheet music was the only way of music distribution.
-This module is very important, though simple, as it holds not only data about the writers, but also about their affiliations, agreements, etc.
+This model is very important, though simple, as it holds not only data about the writers, but also about their affiliations, agreements, etc.

 CWR Exports
 -----------

 Common Works Registration is a file format for batch registration of musical works in collecting societies (aka PROs/MROs).
-This module is used for creating these files.
+This model is used for creating these files.

 CWR ACK Imports
 ---------------